- High School is mandatory and free (unless you choose other options).

 - Teachers are often available for conversation before, during, or after class.

-- Teachers have been trained in teaching methods to assist imparting knowledge.
+- Teachers have been trained in teaching methods to impart knowledge.

 - Teachers provide you with information you missed when you were absent.